 Leasing has always been the easiest part of the True Turnkey process.
-On average, it takes us 30 days or less to obtain a qualified tenant in both Akron and Cleveland.
+On average, it takes us 30 days or less to obtain a qualified tenant in our market area.
 And our turnaround time decreases to an average of 14 to 20 days during primes season.

 OK, let’s talk about the elephant in the room.
 If you’re like everyone else, you’re wondering how the market is holding up post-pandemic?

-Believe it or not, the vacancy rates in the Akron and Cleveland have remained low throughout the uncertainties of the Coronavirus pandemic.
+Believe it or not, the vacancy rates in the Akron/ Cleveland/ Youngstown area have remained low throughout the uncertainties of the Coronavirus pandemic.

 Whereas a lot of other markets were hit tremendously hard by the pandemic, our market wasn't nearly as affected.
 In the spring, during the heart of the lockdown, things were business-as-usual for a large percentage of the northeastern Ohio workforce.